 Our plan for future manufacturing, sales and marketing of HTS rotating machines is to form a business alliance with one or more motor manufacturers and/or marine propulsion system integrators.
+In October 2004, we signed such an agreement with Northrop Grumman Marine Systems for the U.S. military market.
 We believe this approach will provide us with more effective and quicker paths to manufacture motors and generators, as well as access to established sales and distribution channels and experienced sales teams.
 We also believe this approach will accelerate market adoption of our new HTS rotating machines.
 We are currently working with Alstom, Northrop Grumman Marine Systems and Ideal Electric as subcontractors for our rotating machine development and demonstration programs.
-We expect to expand these existing business alliances or to create new ones as we enter the commercial markets for HTS rotating machines over the next several years.
+We expect to create additional business alliances, similar to the Northrop Grumman Marine Systems relationship, as we enter the commercial markets for HTS rotating machines over the next several years.

 Competition for HTS Rotating Machines.
-We face competition for our high-power HTS rotating machines from companies that manufacture traditional machines made with copper wires including: GE Energy, Siemens, Asea Brown Boveri Ltd. (ABB), Alstom, Toshiba, Ideal, Brush Industries, Inc. and Hitachi Ltd.
+We face competition for our high-power HTS rotating machines from companies that manufacture traditional machines made with copper wires including: GE Energy, Siemens, Asea Brown Boveri Ltd. (ABB), Alstom, Toshiba, Ideal Electric, Brush Industries and Hitachi.

 We also face competition from manufacturers of permanent magnet motors, which have been under development over the last decade.
 Permanent magnet motors are another technology being considered by the U.S. Navy for electric drives.
-Companies developing high-power permanent magnet motors include General Dynamics and DRS Technologies Inc. There are also at least two companies, Rockwell Automation and Siemens, that are developing HTS electric motors, or who have demonstrated HTS motors over the last several years.
+Companies developing high-power permanent magnet motors include Siemens, ABB, General Dynamics and DRS Technologies.
+There are also at least two companies, Rockwell Automation and Siemens, that are developing HTS electric motors, or who have demonstrated HTS motors over the last several years.